alt-romes/alt-romes.github.io/posts/2026-01-30-from-side-project-to-kickstarter-a-walkthrough.md

 ---

+title: "The Making Of Kanjideck"
-title: "The Making Of Kanjideck: From Anki to Kickstarter"
+# title: "The Making Of Kanjideck: From Anki to Kickstarter"
 # title: "Kanjideck: The full walkthrough from zero to launch"
 # title: "From Side Project to Kickstarter: A Walkthrough"

 tags: kanjideck
-description: "The full account of how I created a physical studying resource
-        for Japanese, started a business in the U.S. from Portugal, and launched a Kickstarter in under 2 years (in a lot of detail!)."
+description: "I want to go over the initial side project, how that turned into a more ambitious idea, manufacturing and testing a physical product, setting up a company, spreadsheets, setting up the digital infrastructure for the business, marketing and ads, burn-out, launching, and reaching out for help as a solo entrepreneur."

 toc: true